-A. Financing of branch community colleges shall be by tuition and fees, which shall be set by the board of regents of the parent institution, by gifts and grants and by other funds as may be made available pursuant to the provisions of the College District Tax Act [21-2A-1 NMSA 1978] or Chapter 21, Article 14 NMSA 1978.
+A. Financing of branch community colleges shall be by tuition and fees, which shall be set by the board of regents of the parent institution, by gifts and grants and by other funds as may be made available pursuant to the provisions of the College District Tax Act [21-2A-1 to 21-2A-10 NMSA 1978] or Chapter 21, Article 14 NMSA 1978.